BG3-Community-Library-Team/bg3-community/Tutorials/General/Toolkit-FAQ.md

 <br />

 _"How to I trigger CC in the toolkit ?"_
+- Load the CC level
-- Load CC level, or use debug console and the command ccStartNew.
+- Or use the debug console and the command *ccStartNew*.

 <br />

 _"How do I place my custom Item in the world ?"_
--> You can't really "place" them in the world, but you can put them inside containers by changing those container's TreasureTable(s).
+- You can't really "place" them in the world
+- But you can put them inside containers by changing those container's TreasureTable(s).

 <br />